bkuhn/talks/Open-World-Forum-2012/Collaborative-Compliance/collab-comply.markdown

 + Confusion is really just victim of being first.

-+ (Full Disclosure: I'm on FSF's Board of Directors &hellip; but also)
++ (Full Disclosure: I'm on FSF's Board of Directors &hellip; but also &hellip;)

-# Compliance As a Service to Developers
+# Compliance: Service to Developers

 + I'm Executive Director of Software Freedom Conservancy.

-+ Conservancy gives a <a href="http://sfconservancy.org/members/services/">wide range of services to projects.
++ Conservancy gives a <a href="http://sfconservancy.org/members/services/">wide range of services</a> to projects.

 + Compliance is just (rather mundanely) &ldquo;one of those services.